tajwarfarhan48/car_safety_classification/README.md

   - low
   - med
   - high
+- **safety -** The estimated safety of the car.
+Classified as:
+  - low
+  - med
+  - high

 The output of the model is the acceptability of the car.
 There are 4 possible classifications:
 - unacc (Unacceptable)